 What are the benefits of NIPT?

-The test has a higher detection rate for Down syndrome compared to the 12 week nuchal translucency scan.
-NIPT also has a lower false positive rate, meaning that fewer patients would be recommended to have amniocentesis or chorionic villous sampling (CVS) to confirm a high risk result.
-The NIPT test is a blood test, which is completely safe to the fetus with no risk of miscarriage.
+NIPT is considered the ‘gold standard’ in prenatal screening.
+It is a simple blood test with no risk of miscarriage.
+The test has a higher detection rate for Down syndrome compared to the 12 week nuchal translucency scan and first trimester combined screen.
+NIPT also has a lower false positive rate than the combined screen, meaning that fewer patients would be recommended to have CVS or amniocentesis to confirm a high-risk result.

 Who should have NIPT?

-Patients may be offered the test following the combined first trimester screening test (ultrasound and blood test), using the combined results to guide management and decisions about NIPT.
-The nuchal translucency ultrasound risk assessment is performed between 12-13 weeks, and combined with the 10 week maternal serum screening blood test (as is current accepted practice).
+Patients may be offered NIPT following the combined first trimester screening test (ultrasound and blood test), using the combined results to guide management and decisions about NIPT.
+The nuchal translucency ultrasound risk assessment is performed between 12-13 weeks and combined with a maternal serum screening blood test (best performed at 10 weeks).
 The combined screening result can be used to guide further management.